 YOUR CONTACT PERSON IN COSTA RICA

 Lisa is German and emigrated to Costa Rica with her Costa Rican husband.
 Before that, she has visited the country a few times and therefore already knows very well about the culture, traditions and local conditions.
-After falling in love with the country and its people, she decided to live where others vacation.
+After falling in love with the country and its people, she decided to live where others go for vacation.
 She speaks fluent Spanish as well as German and English.
-Lisa will be happy to welcome you in San José with her warm and funny nature and is eager to introduce you to her beautiful adopted country.
-As your local contact person, she will answer all your questions and you can always approach her if you need help.
-Lisa will take care of you during the introductory meeting in San José.
-For questions of any kind during your stay in Latin America, an English-speaking contact person is available via WhatsApp in the same time zone.
+Lisa will be happy to welcome you in San José with her warm and funny nature and is eager to introduce you to her beautiful chosen home.
+As your contact person in the country, she will answer all your questions and you can always approach her if you need help.

 For your work in a hostel you don’t need any special qualifications or experience.
 It is only important that you have a desire to learn and you are open to a new culture, people from all over the world and a new way of life.
 You should be motivated, work well in a team and be willing to share your living space with other people for a while.
 In return you can expect a unique community, a life in breathtaking nature and above all a lot of fun at work.
 Also, it is important that you are not too shy to do the tasks in a hostel.
 Everyone pitches in and if there is a lot going on, it can take a little longer.